webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Paladin.md

 ---
 aliases:
   - Paladin
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/NPC
   - Creature/Level/4
   - Creature/Armor/2
   - Creature/Health/15
+title: Paladin
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Paladin
 Paladins are heroes who swear a holy oath to vanquish evil.
 Their power and righteousness are a gift and a heavy burden, and most of them expect to die in battle against an evil foe.